CITS4404 Artificial Intelligence and Adaptive Systems

 - Unit rules

-62550 Master of Professional Engineering (Software Engineering specialisation)
+62550 Master of Professional Engineering (Electrical and Electronic Engineering or Software Engineering)

 completion of 12 points of programming-based units